Antiblanks/he-dan.antiblanks.com/_posts/2018-10-03-week-2-setup-of-platform-and-tools.markdown

 ## What's next?...

 TODO:

+Note: This needs to be more about the platforms and the tools!

 More scrutiny into the VR market place, investigation into offshore competition and whether this should be seen as a help or hinderance.